andrei-daniel-voicu/DiscoParty/README.md

 ## :sparkles: Introduction

-This project is the third student assigment for the Computer Grahics Elements course.
+This project is the third student assignment  for the Computer Graphics Elements course.
 It is a simple game that incorporates different lighting and texturing techniques.
+The project is built upon the following framework:

 ## :page_facing_up: License